10 strange and unusual things you might not know about Queen St.

 2. The 501 streetcar, which services Queen Street through much of its route, is the longest in the world.
 It's also one of the most frustrating.

-3. Alas, there was almost a subway route along Queen St. before the city decided to build the Bloor-Danforth Line.
+3. There was almost a subway route along Queen St. before the city decided to build the Bloor-Danforth Line.
 There's the shell of an unused subway station under Queen on Line 1 as the last remains of the unrealized project.

 4. There used to be CPR train stations at various spots along Queen St., including stops like Sunnyside, South Parkdale, Riverdale, and Don.